 During your pregnancy, you may be faced with the choice whether or not to have a particular vaccination.
 The choice is always up to you.
 Below you will find background information which can help you to make a choice.

-With the onset of autumn and winter, the risk of flu also increases and you might be wondering if it is a good idea to get the flu vaccine.
+During the autumn and winter seasons, it is good to think about getting a flu vaccination.
+This is because during these seasons, the risk of flu increases and you may be wondering if it is a good idea to get the flu shot.
 As a pregnant woman, it is important to take good care of yourself during this period.
-We would therefore like to give you some information about the influenze (flu) vaccine and what else you can do to prevent the flu.
+We would therefore like to give you some information about the flu vaccine and what else you can do to prevent the flu.

 To start with, a good resistance is essential in fighting bacteria and viruses.
 To boost your resistance, there are a number of things you can do: